cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ### Directly using the operator manifest

-The operator can be installed like any other resource in Kubernetes, through a YAML manifest applied via `kubectl`.
+You can install the operator like any other resource in Kubernetes, through a YAML manifest applied using `kubectl`.

-You can install the [latest operator manifest](https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg/release-1.21/releases/cnpg-1.21.0.yaml) for this minor release as follows:
+You can install the [latest operator manifest](https://raw.githubusercontent.com/cloudnative-pg/cloudnative-pg/release-1.21/releases/cnpg-1.21.0.yaml) for this minor release with:

 ```sh
 kubectl apply -f \